saadiq/gmail_to_md/README.md

 Each markdown file contains:
 - YAML frontmatter with metadata (subject, from, to, cc, date, attachments)
 - Email content converted to clean Markdown
+- Automatic removal of quoted reply text (by default)
 - Automatic removal of tracking pixels and footer cruft

 ## Example Output